sitomani/4champ/docs/app_history.md

 ### Version 3.8 September 2024

 New music visualizer added - you can select either the channelbars or amplitude graph from the top right button on the Now playing view.

+### Version 3.9 December 2024

+References to Twitter removed from the app.
+Decided not to reference X either, and changed the links to [Mastodon](https://mastodon.social/@4champ) instead.